Barak, Kyrgyzstan: Kyrgyz-Uzbek delimitation talks

 In 2009, a report stated, "a lack of funding has greatly hindered border demarcation efforts. … Complex terrain and conflicting Soviet-era maps – printed at a time when defining the borders was not a pressing issue – present the toughest obstacle to delimitation."
 Nevertheless, an intergovernmental commission on the delimitation and demarcation of the border held its first meeting after a five-year break on 29 December 2010.

-In 2013 the two states' prime ministers were reported to be discussing the situation in the Barak enclave.
+In 2013, the two states' prime ministers were reported to be discussing the situation in the Barak enclave.
 Barak was not the only enclave that was a sticking point in negotiations.
 The Uzbek enclave of Sokh and three other Uzbek enclaves inside Kyrgyzstan were also major problems.
 Uzbekistan and Kyrgyzstan had delimited 1058 kilometers of the border (out of a total length of 1378.44 kilometers), which accounts for over 70 percent of the total length.
 By early 2014, in the ten years after 2004, talks still had not resulted in the delimitation of nearly 50 border sections with about 300 km length.

-Talks resumed in 2018 and the two countries reached an agreement to exchange Barak for land in Uzbekistan's Andijon region near the Kyrgyz village of Birleshken (Ala-Buka District).
+Talks resumed in 2018, and the two countries reached an agreement to exchange Barak for land in Uzbekistan's Andijon region near the Kyrgyz village of Birleshken (Ala-Buka District).

+In January 2023, the two countries finally demarcated all the border, ending the dispute.
+The land swap that had been agreed upon in 2018 became permanent in April 2024, when the Barak enclave was absorbed by Uzbekistan.
+In November 2024, Kyrgyzstan President Sadyr Japarov inaugurated the Zhany-Barak village in the Osh Region of Kyrgyzstan for resettled residents of Barak.

+In February 2024, Kyrgyzstan and Tajikistan reached 90% agreement on their 980-kilometer border, resolving another 3.71 kilometers of contested territory.
+Progress followed decades of disputes, with officials emphasizing cooperation and addressing broader issues like water resources and bilateral relations.